qgis/QGIS-Documentation/source/docs/training_manual/qgis_plugins/plugin_examples.rst

 If the default maps are not enough for you, you can add other map providers.
-Click on :menuselection:`Web --> QuickMapServices --> Settings` and go in the :menuselection:`More service` tab.
+Click on :menuselection:`Web --> QuickMapServices --> Settings` and go in the :guilabel:`More services` tab.
 Read carefully the message of this tab and then click on the :kbd:`Get Contributed pack` button.

 If you open now the :menuselection:`Web --> QuickMapServices` menu you will see